Email: K dot D dot Hyams at warwick dot ac dot uk

 Advice and feedback hours: by apppointment

-Keith Hyams is Associate Professor of Political Theory and Interdisciplinary Ethics.
-He is Deputy Director of the Interdisciplinary Ethics Research Group, where he leads the group's work on Ethics in International Development and Global Catastrophic Risk.
-During 2018 he will be 'Philosopher in Residence' at the Cabinet Office, providing ethics advice across Whitehall on a range of policy issues.
+Keith Hyams is a Reader in PAIS and Deputy Director of the Interdisciplinary Ethics Research Group, where he leads the group's work on Ethics in International Development, Climate Change, and Global Catastrophic Risk.
+During 2018 he will be ethics advisor at the Cabinet Office, providing advice across Whitehall on a range of policy issues.

 Keith's research interests are united by a concern with global challenges facing humanity.
 His current research is in three areas:

-1. Equity and ethics in international development and adaptation to climate change.
+1. Equity and ethics in adaptation to climate change and international development.

 3. The role of empathy in building more effective political and economic institutions.

 Keith's previous research focussed on the philosophy of equality and fairness, particularly in respect of distributions of risk.
 In 2015 he was awarded the Inaugural Sanders Prize in Political Philosophy for his work on equality and risk.
 He has also published on the ethics of consent, on justice and sustainability, and on political justification.
 His work on the Politics of Papua has been cited by MPs, including the leader of the opposition, Jeremy Corbyn MP.